PALM-tools/palmgem/README.md

 |   Bergen <br> 10 240 x 10 240 m <br> 10m resolution   |    ![Bergen](./docs/figures/FigXX_Bergen.png)    | ![Bergen](./docs/figures/FigXX_Bergen_DEM.png)  |                       .                        |

 ## Project status & Future versions
 Currently, we are able to produce PALM's static driver for most of the larger cities in EU.
 We have developed (in testing branch: cut-cell-topo) an extension for cut cell topography (link to PALM CCT or article).
 The cut cell tool is under development, but the version is working in most cases.
-There is an extension under development that would process finer geospatial datasets into PALM finer parametrization (vegetation pars, building pars, building surface pars, etc.).
-This extension would also process individual trees location into LAD (leaf area density) variable.
+There is an extension that process finer geospatial datasets into PALM finer parametrization (vegetation pars, building pars, building surface pars, etc.).
+Also individual trees location are processed into LAD (leaf area density) variable.
 Examples of this extensions can be found: cite our work.
-The extension will be soon part of main branch in PALM-GEM.

 ## License
 PALM-GeM is distributed under the GNU GPL v3+ license (see the `LICENSE` file).